Wo-oh-oh-ooh-oh/Nanotope/README.md

 # Usage

 If you want to predict a single nanobody, please refer to the method in **Nanotope/example/predict.ipynb** for prediction.
 If you want to perform batch prediction, please use **Nanotope/data/pre_data.py** to process a large batch of data and store it in memory before making predictions.
-Both of these prediction methods require **nanobody PDB files** and corresponding **heavy-chain IDs.**
+Both of these prediction methods require **nanobody PDB files** and corresponding **heavy-chain IDs**